ricard0lopes/Web-Recon-Automation/README.md

   * EyeWitness

-There is also a section for enumerating 3rd level subdomains that is comment, monstly due to the fact that through the enumeration with sublist3r my IP being blocked by Google, Virustotal, etc...
+There is also a commented section that was written to look for 3rd level subdomains.
+This section was commented monstly due to the fact that through the enumeration with sublist3r, my IP was constantly being blocked.
-Fell free to uncomment that section and use this script to also automate 3rd level subdomains enumeration.
+Fell free to uncomment that section and use this script to also automate 3rd level subdomains.

 Usage: python3 py_enum.py -u <url>

-Feel free to make any changes or improve the coding style of this script, you would highly appreciate it.
+Feel free to make any changes or improve the coding style of this script.
+That would be highly appreciated.